bitpesa/api-documentation/transaction-flow.md

 * `EUR::Bank`: for IBAN bank transfers in EUR
 * `GBP::Bank`: for IBAN bank transfers in GBP

-Unless you hold an internal balance with us the input currency and payout currency cannot be the same.
+Unless you hold an internal balance with us, the input currency and payout currency cannot be the same.
 If you wish to do same-currency transactions please contact our team for further details.

 #### Requested amount and currency